HAKORADev/VODER/Bots.md

   voice "Sarah: cheerful voice"
 ```

+### Issue: Background music not added even though `music` parameter is supplied

+**Cause**: The command is not in dialogue mode (i.e., all `script` parameters are plain text without colon).
+Background music is only available for dialogue scripts.

+**Solution**: Use `Character: text` format for at least one script parameter, or use multiple script lines with colon format.

+### Issue: Music generation is slow or fails

+**Cause**: ACE‑Step model loading time; insufficient resources; empty music description

+**Solution**:
+- Ensure `music` description is not empty.
+- Use CPU mode if GPU not available (slower but works).
+- Reduce dialogue length (shorter music duration = faster generation).

 ### Issue: Slow processing

 **Cause**: Running on CPU without GPU acceleration (for STS or TTM+VC modes)